chrislopresto/ember-freestyle/README.md

 To see Ember Freestyle in action, visit http://ember-freestyle.com/#/acceptance

-## Supported Ember versions
+## Compatibility & support

+### Compatibility

-- For Ember versions >= 2.8, use the latest published version
+- For Ember versions >= 2.4, use the latest published version
-- For Ember versions 1.13.0 through 2.7, use ember-freestyle 0.3.0
+- For Ember versions 1.13.0 through < 2.4, use ember-freestyle 0.3.0

+### Support

+Ember Freestyle support is only provided for the 2 latest Ember versions

 ## Installation